d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 ## One-Dimensional Convolutions

 Before introducing the model,
-let us see how a one-dimensional convolution works.
+let's see how a one-dimensional convolution works.
 Bear in mind that it is just a special case of a two-dimensional convolution based on the cross-correlation operation.